 Instructions

-- Preheat oven to 450F.
-Place ¼ cup rendered duck fat into a large cast iron skillet, then place in the oven to preheat.
+- Prepare the pan.
+Preheat oven to 450°F. Place ¼ cup rendered duck fat into a large cast iron skillet, then place in the oven to preheat.

-- Carefully remove the preheated skillet from the oven, then spoon the parboiled potatoes into the pan.
+- Roast the potatoes.
+Carefully remove the preheated skillet from the oven, then spoon the parboiled potatoes into the pan.
 Sprinkle with remaining 1 tsp Kosher salt and ⅛ tsp black pepper.
-Cook undisturbed for 30 minutes, then toss potatoes.
-Cook an additional 40 minutes, or until crispy and golden brown on all sides, flipping the potatoes once more about halfway through.
-Garnish with finely 1 Tbsp chopped fresh herbs (if using) and sprinkle with ½ tsp flaky sea salt before serving immediately.
+Return to the oven and cook undisturbed for 30 minutes, then toss potatoes.
+Cook for an additional 40 minutes, or until crispy and golden brown on all sides, flipping the potatoes once more about halfway through.
+Garnish with finely 1 tablespoon chopped fresh herbs (if using) and sprinkle with flaky sea salt before serving immediately.

 Notes